Aasyaco/json/docs/mkdocs/docs/api/basic_json/emplace_back.md

 ## Iterator invalidation

-By adding an element to an array, a reallocation can happen, in which case all iterators (including the [`end()`](end.md) iterator) and all references to the elements are invalidated.
+By adding an element to an array to the end of the array, a reallocation can happen, in which case all iterators (including the [`end()`](end.md) iterator) and all references to the elements are invalidated.
 Otherwise, only the [`end()`](end.md) iterator is invalidated.

 ## Parameters